MichaelDurfey/bloomingcats/README.md

 # bloomingcats

-I created this branch as a companion branch to my talk at JS@PayPal 2021 To get started:
+I created this branch as a companion repo to my talk at JS@PayPal 2021

+**I hope to demonstrate**
+* SSR code splitting with https://github.com/gregberge/loadable-components
+* Differential Serving with [babel](https://github.com/babel/babel), [core-js](https://github.com/zloirock/core-js) and [browserslist](https://github.com/browserslist/browserslist-useragent)
+* How to build a JS web app that works on mobile and desktop using [react-dnd](https://github.com/react-dnd/react-dnd)

+You can see the client-side rendered version of this app hoted live at https://www.kittenpop.net This repo transforms this live version to SSR for purposes of this demo.

+To get started:
-1. clone this branch and make sure you're on the SSR branch when running this locally
+1. clone this branch and make sure you're on the SSR branch when running this locally. `git checkout -b ssr`
 2. install: `npm i`
 3. build: `npm run build`
 4. navigate to http://localhost:3000